herts-phei/decompositionLE/README.md

-The goal of **decompositionLE** is to provide an easy to use implementation of life expectancy decomposition formulas for age bands, derived from *Ponnapalli , K. (2005).
+The goal of **decompositionLE** is to provide an easy to use implementation of life expectancy decomposition formulas for age bands, derived from *Ponnapalli, K. (2005).
 A comparison of different methods for decomposition of changes in expectation of life at birth and differentials in life expectancy at birth.
 Demographic Research, 12, pp.141–172. doi: <https://doi.org/10.4054/demres.2005.12.7>.* In